Dipping tobacco: Flavoring

 Dipping tobacco is typically flavored.
 The most common flavors consist of mint, wintergreen, straight, and natural.

 Health issues

-Even though it is less dangerous than smoking, dipping tobacco is addictive, represents a major health risk, has no safe level use and is not a safe substitute for smoking.
+While associated with a lower health risk than smoking, dipping tobacco is addictive, represents a major health risk, has no safe level use and is not a safe substitute for smoking.
 Globally it contributes to 650 000 deaths each year with a significant proportion of them in Southeast Asia.